 - Pick a clean layout

-- When weighing different resume template options, go for something streamlined that emphasizes your top selling points.
-Stick with clear fonts and tasteful colors, just like you would with any other outbound document.
+- When weighing different resume formats, go for something streamlined (reverse-chronological, just sayin’) that emphasizes your top selling points.
+Stick with clear fonts and tasteful colors, just like you would with any other outbound document on your desk.

 - Spotlight your versatility